joncoop/pygame-xbox360controller/README.md

 # xBox360 Controller for Python3 with Pygame

 This is a unified XBox360 wired controller module for use with Python3 and Pygame.
 It allows for games be developed and played cross-platform without worrying about how axes and buttons are mapped on different OSs.
-The syntax is nearly identical to that used for dealing with the keyboard in Pygame.
-Therefore, the syntax should be simple and familiar.
+The syntax is nearly identical to that used for dealing with the keyboard in Pygame so it should be simple and familiar to use.

 ## Requirements